steno-aarhus/mesh/README.md

+NOTE: This was one of the original projects when we first got access to UK Biobank and was mainly intended to be used as a demo for other researchers.
+Since then, most of the templating and instructions have moved into the ukbAid package (https://github.com/steno-aarhus/ukbAid).
+Hence why this is archived.

 # mesh: The metabolic pathways between components of stature and HbA1c: An exploratory cross-sectional analysis in the UK Biobank

 <!-- TODO: Add OSF Protocol DOI here.-->